-The National Archives Building, Washington, D.C., is an exemplification of the more important practices for the preservation of records recommended in the foregoing.
+The National Archives Building, Washington, D. C., is an exemplification of the more important practices for the preservation of records recommended in the foregoing.
 In planning this depository of Government records, these recommendations have been followed, and use has been made in general of the most advanced scientific, engineering, and architectural knowledge, to safeguard the records.
-A large air-treating system capable of handling 330,000 cubic feet of air per minute will insure the purity and proper tempering of the atmosphere throughout the building.
+A large air-treating system capable of handling 330,000 cubic feet of air a minute will insure the purity and proper tempering of the atmosphere throughout the building.
 A feature of this system will be the washing of the air with an alkaline solution to remove positively any acidic contamination which might otherwise find its way into the storage space.
 The pH of the wash water will be maintained at 8.5 to 9.0.
-It is planned to maintain a relative humidity of 55 percent in the storage spaces, and of 45 percent in the work rooms. condition is the better adapted to human beings.
-The temperature throughout will be kept at 70 F during the winter and 80 F during the summer.
-The higher temperature during hot weather is more economical, and is more healthful for the personnel as it avoids sudden exposure to too great change in temperature in entering or leaving the Continuous maintenance of the humidity within 2.5 percent and of the temperature within 1° above or below the chosenconditions is believed feasible.
-The temperature and relative humidity recommended were chosen because they represent a range in which the substances stored exhibit good strength and flexibility and because such conditions are excellent so far as the comfort of workers subjected to them is concerned (see Air Conditions and the Comfort of Workers, Industrial Health Series, No. 5, Metropolitan Life Insurance Co., New York).
-The growth of molds and fungi is minimized under these conditions.
+It is planned to maintain a relative humidity of 55 percent in the storage spaces, and of 45 percent in the workrooms.
+The latter condition is the better adapted to human beings.
+The temperature throughout will be kept at 70° F during the winter and 80° F during the summer.
+The higher temperature during hot weather is more economical and is more healthful for the personnel, as it avoids sudden exposure to too great change in temperature in entering or leaving the building.
+Continuous maintenance of the humidity within 2.5 percent, and of the temperature within 1° above or below the chosen conditions is believed feasible.
+The temperature and relative humidity recommended were chosen because they represent a range in which the substances stored exhibit good strength and flexibility, and because such conditions are excellent so far as the comfort of workers is concerned (see Air Conditions and the Comfort of Workers,